kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/tracing-sampling-test.md

 | :--: |
 | Fig. 5 Service Network Details |

-Screenshot below show istio proxy resource consumption during test, bytes transfered during test phase increased from around 10KB/s to 60KB/s in peak time.
+Fig. 6 below show istio proxy resource consumption during test, bytes transfered during test phase increased from around 10KB/s to 60KB/s in peak time.

 Memory consumtion of istio proxy increased from 61MB to 68.7 MB in peak time, on CPU consumption side, before test started was 0.100 in peak time the value increased to around 0.150.